eyldlv/clozy/README.md

-# clozy v.0.0.1
+# clozy v.
+0.0.1
-a script for creating fill-in-the-blank (aka cloze) exercises
+A script for creating fill-in-the-blank (aka cloze) exercises Created by Eyal Dolev

 ## Introduction
 Inspired by the seminar "Intermediate Methods and Programming in Digital Linguistics", I got the idea to create a tool that would help me, as well as perhaps other German teachers, to create cloze exercises for students in my course.
 The tool uses the SpaCy library for part-of-speech recognition, required for two of the three main functions of the tool.